Logiqx/tech-docs/Environments/Containers/Docker/README.md

 Useful for files that need to be accessible on host machine during development.

+If you are developing on Windows with WSL 2 then be sure that the bind mounts are within the Linux file system and not on the Windows partition.
+Bind mounts are much faster for files under /home then /mnt/c and this is especially noticeable for "git" operations.

 ### Reference

 [Manage data in Docker](https://docs.docker.com/storage/) - Choose the right type of mount for containers to store files in the host machine